Fawazcp/aws-bootcamp-cruddur-2023/journal/week1.md

 # Create the notification feature (Backend and Front)

-I created notification feature in my crudder app followed the instructions by Andrew Brown.
+I created notification feature in my crudder app followed the instructions by[ Andrew Brown](https://youtu.be/k-_o0cCpksk).
 But after adding the notification feed page my Frontend endpoint was not working .
-It shows me a blank screen but the backend endpoiny was working fine.
+It shows me a blank screen but the backend endpoint was working fine.
 Below I am sharing the snapshots.

  **Frontend endpoint**👇